databricks/spark-package-cmd-tool/README.md

 ----

 Initializes an empty project.
 Sets up the recommended directory layout and provides templates for required files.
 The tool will prompt the user to select a license, but users may skip this process by selecting the value for `other license (decide later)`.

 A name must be supplied with the flag `-n` or `--name`.
 The name must match the name of the github repository of the package.
-The layout for python can be generated with the flag `-p` or `--python`, directories can be generated for R using `--R` or `-r`,  scala can be generated with `-s` or `--scala` and java folders can be generated with `-j` or `--java`.
+The layout for python can be generated with the flag `-p` or `--python`, directories can be generated for R using `--R` or `-r`, directories and files for scala can be generated with `-s` or `--scala` and java folders can be generated with `-j` or `--java`.

 An output directory for the package can be supplied with `-o` or `--out`.
 The default for the output path is the current working directory.
 Example usage:

 Generate a folder called "package" in the current directory setup with all files regarding to scala.

 ```